JohnM-Oduor/Manchester-United-Team-Cards/README.md

 - Responsive design for various screen sizes.
 - Clean and reusable code structure.

+---
 ## Technologies Used 💻

 - **HTML5**: For the structure of the web page.
 - **CSS3**: For styling the page.
 - **JavaScript (ES6)**: For dynamic functionality.

-## Setup and Installation 🛠️

-Follow these steps to set up and install the project on your local machine.

-1. Clone this repository.
-2. Install the necessary dependencies using `npm install`.
-3. Run the development server with `npm start`.
+---

 ## Usage 📖

 To explore the features of the project, simply navigate through the pages and interact with the player data.

+---
 ## Future Enhancements 🚀

 - Add more filter options for players based on the latest statistics.
 - Integrate a real-time data API for live player stats in **Manchester United 2024**.
 - Improve UI with animations and a more polished design.
+---
 ## Contributing 🤝

 Feel free to fork this project and submit pull requests.
 Contributions are always welcome!

+---
 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.